Crispy fried mozzarella balls are a delectable vegetarian appetizer or snack served with roasted tomato sauce. Any cheese lover’s dream!

 - Mozzarella cheese: I prefer using bocconcini (baby mozzarella balls) as they are easy to work but you could absolutely use low moisture mozzarella cut into sticks to make mozzarella sticks instead.
 The method is 100% the same whichever you choose.
 Pat the cheese dry with paper towels then place on a plate/chopping board and place in the freezer for 15 minutes.

 - Breading: The breading is a simple flour, egg and breadcrumbs situation.
 I like to flavor the breadcrumbs with garlic powder, onion powder and Italian herbs but feel free to use any seasoning of your choice.
 I also double up on the flour – egg step to make sure the cheese is well covered.
 You could do the same with the breadcrumbs but this will result in a thick coating.
+Place the flour, egg and bread crumbs in shallow bowls then coat the mozzarella first in the flour, then the egg and finally in the bread crumbs.

 - Serving: Drain the fried mozzarella on a paper towel-lined plate before serving with roasted tomato sauce/marinara sauce.
 The tomato sauce cuts through the richness of the fried cheese and is the perfect accompaniment.